signalfx/integrations/collectd-apache/README.md

           SetHandler server-status
         </Location>

-1. Restart apache.
+1. Restart Apache.

-1. Install the apache collectd plugin.

- #### Ubuntu 12.04, 14.04, 15.04 & Debian 7, 8:

- This plugin is included with [SignalFx's collectd package](https://github.com/signalfx/integrations/tree/master/collectd).

- #### RHEL/CentOS 6.x & 7.x, and Amazon Linux 2014.09, 2015.03 & 2015.09

- Run the following command to install this plugin:
+1. On RHEL/CentOS and Amazon Linux systems, run the following command to install this plugin:

          yum install collectd-apache

+   On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](../collectd).

 1. Download SignalFx's [sample configuration file](https://github.com/signalfx/integrations/blob/master/collectd-apache/10-apache.conf) for this plugin.

-1. Modify the sample configuration file to provide values that make sense for your environment, as described in the header.
+1. Modify the sample configuration file to provide values that make sense for your environment, as described in [Configuration](#configuration) below.

-###### Note: Make sure that the URL you provide for your `mod_status` module ends in `?auto`.
-This returns the status page as text/plain, which this plugin requires.

 1. Add the following line to /etc/collectd.conf, replacing the example path with the location of the configuration file you downloaded in step 2: